piratte/conquest/README.md

 Forked from: https://github.com/skylogic004/conquest-engine-gui

-Heavily refactored (wrt. original Conquest codebase) ~ packages renamed, some class renamed, etc., but protocol is still the same so it should work with original bots.
+Heavily refactored (wrt. original Conquest codebase) ~ packages renamed, some classes renamed, etc., but communication protocol is still the same so it should work with original bots.

 FEATURES